 In cases where a child who lives in one Local Authority area attends a setting in a different area, the setting’s LA is responsible for funding the DAF for the child and eligibility checking.

 Additional Information and Guidance

 Apply for DLA (opens an external website)

-Advice and guidance on DLA (opens an external website)
+Advice and guidance on DLA (opens a pdf)

 Council for Disabled Children (opens an external website)